Table of Contents

 Dogs Allowed?: Yes, on-leash

 Details: Whyte Lake is a quiet hike in West Vancouver.
 You start by walking underneath a Highway #1 overpass, and into the scenic Nelson Canyon.
 The trail climbs gently through a dense forest, beside Nelson Creek, before reaching the small lake.
-Many go here in the summer for an evening dip.
+Some go here in the summer for an evening dip, though the lake is a bit ‘marshy’.

 Link: Read more here.